Azure/azure-sphere-gallery/BalancingRobot/README.md

 This project contains the hardware, enclosure, and software files needed to build an Azure Sphere and Azure RTOS self-balancing, real-time robot proof-of-concept demo.

-For more information about the purpose of this demo, please see the blog post:
+For more information about the purpose of this demo, please see the [blog post](https://techcommunity.microsoft.com/t5/internet-of-things/building-a-balancing-robot-with-azure-sphere/ba-p/2244444).

-***TODO: PUT LINKS TO BLOG HERE***

 ## Contents

 | Folder | Description |